 When I wasn’t floating on a raft in the lake or digging into a box of fried clams on Nauset Beach, I nestled into a wooden Adirondack chair, a dog-eared novel in one hand, a cup of steaming coffee in the other.

 It’s that exact feeling that we, Trex® Outdoor Furniture™, set out to capture with our Cape Cod Collection — a sense of belonging, of home, of respite… whether you’re overlooking a lake tucked along the woods or sitting on your patio in the middle of the city.

 Anatomy of An Adirondack

 In 1903, Thomas Lee drew up plans for the chair, searching for the perfect seating for his summer home in Westport, New York’s Adirondack Mountains.
 Initially called the Westport Plank Chair, Lee turned plans over to a local carpenter, who began producing the chairs for Westport’s residents and, without informing Lee, filed for and received a patent for the chair in 1905.

 Over the past century, the chair has undergone various modifications, but one thing remains clear: the beauty of an Adirondack chair lies in its innate simplicity.
-A low, slanted seat combined with a straight back constructed of slatted wood makes the chair exceedingly comfortable, with wide-plank armrests.
+A low, slanted seat combined with wide-plank armrests and a straight back constructed of slatted wood makes the chair exceedingly comfortable.

 No matter what you call it, the Adirondack chair’s design roots itself in American culture.
 It’s as timeless as apple pie, as evenings spent in the near-dark with a jar in hand trying to capture fireflies, and as a particularly rousing game of football on the front lawn.
 You’ve probably seen photographs of the Kennedy family seated in Adirondack chairs, and it’s a safe bet that if you visit the beach or hike to a cabin in the mountains, you’ll come across one of the iconic seats.